Colorizable Product Preparation Guide

 - any clip-paths inside that may conflict with other elements on LiveArt stage.

-- Use https://jakearchibald.github.io/svgomg/ (opens new window) utility to prettify and clean up your SVG.
+option so that your SVG file size is smaller (examples: in Illustrator). - Use https://jakearchibald.github.io/svgomg/ utility to prettify and clean up your SVG.

 Preparation of Colorizable Product Images